hpcgroup/chatterbug/README.md

 Set of communication-only codes that mimic commonly found communication patterns in HPC codes.
-These codes can be used as synthetic codes for benchmarking, or for trace generation (using OTF2 or BigSim.
+These codes can be used as synthetic codes for benchmarking, or for trace generation using OTF2.

-Refer to READY_BENCHMARKS files for the list of benchmarks that are ready for use.
+List of benchmarks:
+  * Pairs: multi-pairs message exchange
+  * Spread: k-neighbor communication within rankspace neighborhood
+  * Unstr-mesh: unstructured mesh communication pattern